-20 unique gift ideas for that hard-to-shop-for person
+Unique gift ideas for that hard-to-shop-for person

 _______________________________________________________________________________

-If the people you hold closest to your heart are the farthest away this holiday, give them a candle that will help them feel a little less homesick.
-Homesick Candles come in a variety of countries, cities and states that will help them feel like they're home sweet home, even if they're far from it.
+If the people you hold closest to your heart are far away this holiday, give them a candle that will help them feel less homesick.
+Homesick Candles come in a variety of countries, cities and states that will help your loved ones feel like they're home, sweet home, even if they're far from it.

 _______________________________________________________________________________